 Day 1: Tokyo.
 The tour begins in Tokyo with lunch in the hotel (flights from London are not included.
-Your room is available from 2.00pm on 7th May - see Practicalities).
+Your room is available from 2.00pm on 19th October - see Practicalities).
 There is an afternoon walk in the dynamic and design-conscious Tokyo Midtown.
 First of two nights in Tokyo.

 Day 2: Tokyo.
 Nezu Kaichiro's collection of Japanese arts is well presented in the eponymous museum, which also has a delightful garden (subject to confirmation due to exhibition schedules).
 There is time to explore the Omotesando area, where architecture meets fashion.
-By contrast, the Asakusa Kannon Temple in shitamachi (literally 'downtown') is surrounded by busy street stalls.
+By contrast, the Asakusa Kannon Temple in shitamachi (literally 'downtown') is surrounded by busy street stalls character.

-Day 3: Kanazawa.
-Bullet train to Kanazawa (luggage by road), an attractive city which retains much of its old character.
 After lunch, visit the Kenrokuen, one of Japan's finest strolling landscape gardens, and the traditional Seisonkaku villa.
 Nearby, the D.T.
 Suzuki Museum, designed by Taniguchi Yoshio, commemorates the ideas of a leading Zen Buddhist philosopher.
 The circular, glass and steel form of the 21st Century Museum of Contemporary Art is striking.
 First of three nights in Kanazawa.